-The UK-EU Trade and Cooperation Agreement commits both sides to maintaining certain standards of protection for trade marks and designs taking account of relevant international conventions that have been ratified by both sides.
+The UK-EU TCA commits both sides to maintaining certain standards of protection for trade marks and designs, taking account of relevant international conventions ratified by both sides.

-Copyright was not addressed in the Withdrawal Agreement as continued protection for copyright works between the UK and EU is assured by international treaties on copyright.
+Copyright was not addressed in the WA as continued protection for copyright works between the UK and EU is assured by international treaties on copyright.

-The UK-EU Trade and Cooperation Agreement confirmed that cross-border copyright arrangements that are unique to EU member states – such as the EU Satellite and Cable Directive, which provides a country-of-origin principle for licensing of copyright material in cross-border satellite broadcasts – ceased to have effect as of 1 January 2021.
+The UK-EU TCA confirmed that cross-border copyright arrangements unique to EU member states – such as the EU Satellite and Cable Directive, which provides a country-of-origin principle for licensing of copyright material in cross-border satellite broadcasts – ceased to have effect as of 1 January 2021.